arrowhead-f/sos-examples-spring/demo-car-with-events/README.md

 2. Go to the root directory and execute `mvn install` command, then wait until the build succeeds.

 3. Start the [Arrowhead Framework v4.1.3](https://github.com/arrowhead-f/core-java-spring), before you would start the demo.

    Required core systems:
    * Service Registry
    * Authorization
    * Orchestration
    * Event Handler

 4. ( Optional ) Set service_limit property at the provider's application.properties.

     The provider will terminate after it served the number of requests given in service_limit property.

 5. Start the provider (it will do the registration automatically to the Service Registry Core System).

 6. ( Optional ) Set max_retry property at the consumer's application.properties

     The consumer will terminate after it performed the number of consecutive unsuccessful orchestration, given in max_retry.

 7. ( Optional ) Set reorchestration property at the consumer's application.properties.

-    The consumer will terminate after it received an `PUBLISHER_DESTROYED` event if reorchestration is set to false.
+    The consumer will terminate after it received a `PUBLISHER_DESTROYED` event if reorchestration is set to false.

-8. For the very first time, register the consumer manually and create the intra cloud authorization rules.
+8. For the very first time, register the consumer manually and create the `intracloud`  authorization rules.

 9. Start the Consumer.